All Episodes

 I think what happened is you had a real revolution within the Republican Party.

-You had those on the far right just being very uneasy with this nomination because they didn't see this woman as an originalist who would look at every case as if it ought to be judged by the original intent of a constitution as opposed to those mainstream Republicans who believe that the Constitution is a living, breathing document and has to be applied to today's circumstances.
+You had those on the far right just being very uneasy with this nomination because they didn't see this woman as an originalist who would look at every case as if it ought to be judged by the original intent of a Constitution, as opposed to those mainstream Republicans who believe that the Constitution is a living, breathing document and has to be applied to today's circumstances.

 And I think, you know, the far right won on this one.

-They are worried, they are scared, folks.
+They are scared, folks.

 They really are.